US employers added a stellar 312,000 jobs in December

 The government is about to enter its third week of a partial shutdown, with negotiations stalled over President Donald Trump's insistence that Democrats agree on funding for a wall along the border with Mexico.
 And attacks by Trump on the Federal Reserve over its rate increases have raised doubts about Chairman Jay Powell's status — a concern for both the markets and the economy.

-But the expected continuation of steady job growth suggests that such risks might be — for the moment, anyway — overblown.
+The expected continuation of steady job growth suggests that such risks might be — for the moment, anyway — overblown.
+However, the stock market will have to weigh whether the strong job growth encourages the Fed to hike rates in 2019 more frequently than investors had previously anticipated.

+Health care and education services added 82,000 jobs in December, the biggest jump since February 2012.
+Restaurants and drinking placed posted a net gain of 40,700 jobs.
+Builders added 38,000 construction jobs, while manufacturers increased their payrolls by 32,000 workers.

 Businesses are still searching for more workers.
 The employment site Glassdoor found that job postings have risen 17 percent in the past year to 6.7 million.